w3f/Grants-Program/applications/DAOsign.md

 Deliveries include DAOsign platform with an ability to:
-- create agreements including generating using ChatGPT
+- create agreements including generating using ChatGPT (already implemented on our platform, currently available on our [testnet](https://testnet.daosign.org/)
 - add and remove signers and observers of different levels of anonymity
 - allow signing the documents with further storing of signature proofs on Astar testnet blockchain.